Announcing the Colab MCP Server: Connect Any AI Agent to Google Colab

 How to Install and Get Started

-To add the Colab MCP server to your local environment, you just need to configure your agent.
-The following prerequisites must be installed on your system:
+To add the Colab MCP server to your local environment, configure your agent and ensure the following prerequisites are installed:

 • Python